In this blog, Wisdom Fish explores sub-personalities and how they impact on our productivity, working relationships and behaviours.

 Let’s look at one example of a subpersonality: The People Pleaser.
 For a leader, being a People Pleaser has its positives: people will like you – they’ll want to work with you; you’ll be sensitive to those around you, their buy in will be important to you.
 But if you let that People Pleaser subpersonality dominate your relationships and the way you lead, it could be disastrous.

-What allowing my People Pleaser subpersonality to dominate doesn’t allow for is that keeping everyone happy ultimately keeps no one happy, least of all me.
-Whilst it might receive a positive response in the moment, all it potentially does in the long term is undermine my role as a leader – or as a friend or as a parent, in fact in any role in life.
+What allowing our People Pleaser subpersonality to dominate doesn’t allow for is that keeping everyone happy ultimately keeps no one happy, least of all us.
+Whilst it might receive a positive response in the moment, all it potentially does in the long term is undermine us as leaders – or as a friend or as a parent, in fact in any role in life.

 Here’s another example of a subpersonality.
 Imagine that a colleague gives you some feedback – your conduct and input has apparently been inconsistent and erratic.
 He says that you’ve not been listening to others and have just been doing your own thing.
 It can’t go on; something has to be said as it’s impacting on the rest of the team and their ability to deliver quality outcomes.